angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 | `disabledReasons` | `Signal<string[]>`          | array of reasons about the disabled state        |
 | `hidden`          | `Signal<boolean>`           | `true` if the field is semantically hidden       |

-It is important to stay aware of the diifference between `Field` and `FieldState`.
+It is important to stay aware of the difference between `Field` and `FieldState`.
 While `Field` represents the structure and metadata of the form, `FieldState` provides the current state and value of a specific field.
+Once we call a `Field` as a function, we get a `FieldState` as the result.

 ## Connecting Fields to the Template